landrysoules/spaceinvade.rs/_posts/2014-08-16-MEAN-stack-with-CouchDB-express4-angularjs.md

 In short:

 1. The client sends an authentication request, with credentials.
-1. Base on the credentials received, the server generates an encrypted token containing user credentials, and sends it back to the client.
+1. Based on the credentials received, the server generates an encrypted token containing user credentials, and sends it back to the client.
 1. With every request to a protected API, the client sends the received token in the "Authorization" header
 1. The server decodes the token and instantly gets user credentials

-You can get much more detailed of JWT [here](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token).
+You can get much more detailed explanation of JWT [here](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token).

 ## Required software
 In order to follow this tutorial, you will have to install [node.js](http://nodejs.org/download) and [couchDB](http://couchdb.apache.org/).
 Nothing too complicated here, just refer to their official documentation.